ava-labs/subnet-evm/precompile/shared_memory.md

 Export will be used to perform arbitrary message passing from one chain to another.
 The assetID of the message will be derived from the blockchainID and the contract address.

-We need to ensure that an arbitrary message cannot pretend ot be an actual UTXO.
+We need to ensure that an arbitrary message cannot pretend to be an actual UTXO.

 TODO:
 - How do we want to ensure that an arbitrary message cannot pretend to be an actual UTXO?
 Add an ID or use shared memory traits?
+This is handled by the codec
 - How should we expose the ability to add traits for a given generic message?
+- We should learn from the past and not implement this until someone asks for it explicitly in case it introduces a vulnerability

 ```sol
 exportUTXO(amount uint64, locktime uint64, threshold uint64, addrs []address)